 1. Normality – Each sample was drawn from a normally distributed population.

 2. Equal Variances – The variances of the populations that the samples come from are equal.
+You can use Bartlett’s Test to verify this assumption.

 3. Independence – The observations in each group are independent of each other and the observations within groups were obtained by a random sample.